Chadwick-Marketing/social-docs/docs/tutorial-basics/appearance/adding-footer-links.md

 :::tip

-You can reorder footer links by holding on the vertical three dots `⋮` on the left side of an icon.
+You can reorder footer links by holding on the vertical three dots `⋮` on the left side of a link.

 :::tip